SyFS (Syneto File System) is virtual machine aware thanks to the proprietary metadata layer that was built into it.

 During the snapshotting process the virtual machine will be temporarily frozen.
 While the RAM data is written to the snapshot files the virtual machine is not accessible.
 It will look as suspended for that time.
 This method does not require VMware tools to be installed and can be taken on any type of operating system.

+NOT RECOMMENDED to do Live Snapshots of virtual machine with high RAM.
+It will lead to slow snapshotting process and lot of disk space used by snapshots (because saved RAM is different in every snapshot) and slow restore.
 RECOMMENDED for highly sensitive virtual machines using only a small amount of RAM, and which need to be restored very fast.
 After a restore process, the virtual machine will be powered on and exactly in the state it was in when the snapshot was taken.

 End users should consider the possible side effects when using other 3rd party backup software for virtual machines, In many cases these are also taking VMware snapshots, SynetoOS won't take or delete VMware snapshots if users or other applications already created snapshots of the VM directly in hypervisor environment, forgotten VMware snapshots will lead ever increasing VM disk usage, operational slowdowns and conflicts with Syneto File Recovery procedures.